-Since a freelancer can earn more than a permanent staff, you can afford to take some time off say 1-2 months in between your contractual assignments to pursue other avenues like launching your own products and apps, self-publishing your books, starting your own blogs, and any other creative ventures to channel your knowledge, skills, and talent to brand yourself.
+Since a freelance Java developer can earn more than a permanent staff, he/she can afford to take some time off say 1-2 months in between your contractual assignments to pursue other avenues like launching your own products and apps, self-publishing your books, starting your own blogs, and any other creative ventures to channel your knowledge, skills, and talent to brand yourself.
 The main focus is to attract more customers, earn more passive income, and to grow your small business.

 Once you have created your own brand, it empowers you to build and promote yours’ and others’ products and services through your brand.
 You can afford to take more vacations as you will be reaping in the benefits of ongoing passive income.

 From –> your comfort zone or routine of working hard, getting home (often late), having a bite to eat, watch a little TV to relax, and go to bed

 Reason #3: Fast-tracked career

 As a freelancer, you can fast-track your career by acquiring a wider range of generic and specialized technical skills.
 Easier to quit your job if you are feeling stagnated.
 You have a better chance of staying relevant in terms of technologies, frameworks and tools.

 Staying with the same company or piling up on your certifications are NOT going to give you the real job security.
 Your non-technical skills like job hunting skills, networking skills, resume writing skills, and interviewing skills along with your wider range of technical skills & know-hows will give the confidence that you will be able to find a job in any job market.
 IT Job Security and complimenting your IT technical skills with non-technical skills

 Reason #1: To get freelance programmers to do the boring tasks that other permanent staff don’t want to take on.
 For example, working with an outdated technology.

 Reason #2: To get the mission critical projects over the line.
 In other words, to meet the deadline.

 Reason #3: To bring in the expertise that are lacked within the current team.
 E.g. Hadoop, Amazon Web Services, Scala, Design Skills, etc.